Restoration checklist and planning

 These are just some of the considerations.
 There is no one way procedure for doing all the individual tasks involved.
 You can separate the overall project into parts and give yourself some organized breathing room:

 If you only have one work space, try to set up two separate areas.
 That way, you can work on two different things at the same time.
 When weather or parts availability stops progress on one, switch to the other.
 Eventually, everything will be finished, and you can reassemble the car in reverse of above.
-Make sure you document everything with photographs of before and after removal.
+Make sure you document everything with photographs of before and after removal for your restoration car project.
 This will help you remember where everything sat in its original place.
 Don’t fool yourself into thinking you will remember in 15 months or 2 or 3 years.

 Create a book and log everything.
 This will be of great value to you in the future and to the future owner, whether it is an heirloom build or to be sold.

 Automotive enthusiasts are a supportive family of people.
 This holds true for most of the manufacturers as well as the builders.
 Don’t be afraid to ask for discounts and support in exchange for recognition on social media, at shows, etc during and after the build.
 Speaking as a manufacturer and enthusiast, I can tell you we are always willing to offer discounts for QuickTrick family in exchange for some social media and recognition.
-(To back that up, you can email us when you are ready to start your project and we will back that statement up.
-Just email me directly at email@example.com or MsQuickTrick@gmail.com)
+(You can email us when you are ready to start your project and we will back that statement up.
+Just email me directly at firstname.lastname@example.org)

 Now, to top all of that mind boggling info off from above, here is a basic checklist that we hope will help on your journey.